-Academic - You should have some prior experience of photography and know how to operate a camera.
+You should have some prior experience of photography and know how to operate a camera.
 When you make an application you will be asked to send some examples of your work.
-If you have questions about your academic background, please make an enquiry to the UAL Study Abroad team.
+If you have questions about your academic background, please make an enquiry.

 On completion of this course you will recive a short course certificate of attendance.

-If you need any additional supporting documentation to convert this into credit for your home university we can provide that for you.
-This summer school is based on classes from BA Hons Phototography courses at London College of Communication.
+If you are a student and need any additional supporting documentation to convert this into credit for your home university we can provide that for you.

 ENQUIRE ABOUT THIS COURSE